HelpfulLamb/coog-world/README.md

         Dump20250420.sql
             - The SQL dump of the populated database, made through MySQL.
-            - Use MySQL Workbench to import the SQL dump file.
+            - Use MySQL Workbench to import the SQL dump file. env.txt
-        .env
             - Contains the environment variables necessary to run the backend and connect to the database server.
-            - Download this file and move it to the server folder after cloning the GitHub repository.
+            - Copy the text in this file and paste it into the .env file you will add to the server folder.
         Team 5 Project Document.docx
             - Contains the user logins for the various user roles.
             - Contains the details of the database application, which includes: